 “The judges chose floor and bars for Brenna and she was just outstanding.
 They look for girls who have certain skills and talent that will make this the best possible team, and Brenna showed them that she is ready for international competition on the world's biggest stage.”

-Page 2 of 2 - When the team was announced, Fong said Dowell's name was the last one called.
+When the team was announced, Fong said Dowell's name was the last one called.

 “You breathe a deep sigh of relief when you hear her name, because you know how hard she worked for this,” Fong said.
 “She earned her spot on the team, and I know she will have an outstanding competition at the world championship.”